We Can Help

 Inability to Regulate Emotional States

 A common denominator for all children referred to Sandhill, regardless of diagnosis, is an inability to regulate their emotional states.
 This can be displayed as temper tantrums, verbal aggression, or even mild or occasional physical aggression towards others, self, or property.
 Because of this, most of our children have experienced rejection and failure in settings like school and social situations.
 Sadly, the general public may view these children as spoiled, or willfully misbehaving, not grasping the fact that they truly do not have the same capacity as other kids to manage big feelings.
 Additionally, they often misperceive the intentions of others and this misinterpretation leads to reactions or interactions that may be inappropriate, thus setting them up for additional rejection and failure.
 At Sandhill Center we focus on a neuroregulatory approach with one of our main objectives to help develop the capacity to regulate and manage big feelings, thus leading to improved relationships and feelings of acceptance and worth.

 Autism Spectrum Disorder (Level 1)

 The neuroregulatory approach is very effective with children diagnosed on the Autism Spectrum.
 Understanding that these children do not respond to traditional behavior modification approaches, we incorporate a variety of strategies and interventions, to address social skill deficits, sensory integration issues, rigidity, and many other hallmarks of ASD.
-Use of a squeeze machine developed by Temple Grandin or a sensory deprivation floatation tank, can improve a child’s capacity to self-regulate.
+Use of sensory interventions, such as a squeeze machine developed by Temple Grandin, can improve a child’s capacity to self-regulate.
 Our small, home-like environment provides nurturing individualized attention without over stimulating and overwhelming a child.

 Family relationships may be strained prior to placement, making relationship repair a crucial goal of our treatment program.
 We encourage family contact by telephone and visit, with phone calls beginning just after admission.